Skip to main content

 • New stations at Ranford Road and Nicholson Road

-• Creates thousands of jobs while providing improved access to employment opportunities in Canning Vale
+• Creates thousands of jobs and provides access to employment opportunities

 • Supports long term development plans around the new stations